zt64/aliucord-plugins/README.md

 Click on plugin name in README, move downloaded file to `Aliucord/plugins` folder.

 ### [DataSaver](https://github.com/litleck/aliucord-plugins/raw/builds/DataSaver.zip)
 Disables media previews when on mobile data to limit data usage.
+Consider disabling `Sync across clients` in your `Text & Images` settings so that it doesn't sync to other devices.

 ### [RotatedChat](https://github.com/litleck/aliucord-plugins/raw/builds/RotatedChat.zip)
 Rotate your chat!
 Just set a rotation in the plugin settings.